[UPDATED ON MARCH 9 WITH INFORMATION ABOUT THE NEW OCCULTATION ON MARCH 11]

-On February 21, at approximately 11:50 PM Central Time, Apophis will occult (pass in front of) a star, visible from a path sweeping across the United States.
+On March 11, Apophis will occult (pass in front of) a star, visible from a path sweeping across Europe.
 This prediction was sent to us by our colleagues at the Observatoire de Paris — this is a truly international project involving researchers around the world.
 Unlike most consumer telescopes, the eVscope has enough power and precision to document this rare event and help astronomers expand our knowledge about this NEA.

 Quick Facts about asteroid Apophis: